135th Siege Battery, Royal Garrison Artillery: Disbandment

 135th Siege Bty's 8-inch howitzer displayed at the Crystal Palace, 1923.

 After the Armistice 83rd Bde was selected to form part of the British Army of Occupation in Germany, but 8-inch howitzers were not to be taken, so 135th Siege Bty was left behind once more.
 It moved on 11 December from Wassigny to Fontaine-au-Pire where it remained through the winter.
-In March 1919 it supplied a large draft to 25th and 70th Siege Btys in British Army of the Rhine and demobilisation proceeded for the rest.
-By 26 June a cadre of about 30 men left for England leaving the officer commanding and an equipment guard to entrain the guns and then embark them from Dunkirk on 6 August.
+In March 1919 it supplied a large draft to 25th and 70th Siege Btys in British Army of the Rhine and demobilisation proceeded for the rest until only a cadre remained.
+In the interim order of battle for the postwar Regular Army produced in May 1919, the cadre of 135th Siege Battery was to form the basis of 142nd Battery in XXXVI Brigade, RGA, but these plans were abandoned after the Treaty of Versailles was signed in June.
+By 26 June the cadre of about 30 men left for disbandment in England leaving the officer commanding and an equipment guard to entrain the guns and then embark them from Dunkirk on 6 August.
 One of the battery's 8-inch Mk VII howitzers was put on display at The Crystal Palace in an exhibition that formed the basis of the Imperial War Museum.

 During its service the battery lost 29 men killed or died of wounds and had 108 wounded and 70 gassed (almost all the latter in March 1918).
 Commonwealth War Grave Commission records include three other men of the battery who died in service, two of them after the Armistice.